dataplat/AzureDataPipelineTools/Docs/DataLake.md

 }
 ```

-An example of a call with a mandatory parameter missing:
+An example of a call where an internal error has occurred:
 ```
 {
   "invocationId":"e28970da-13f2-46be-848e-c25de54539a1",